lordkyzr/jira-comment-slack/README.md

 ## 2. API Server Configuration

 Clone this repo and update your apache2 settings (/etc/apache2/sites-enabled/) and add a new WSGIAlias to your vhost.
+An example vhost configuration is supplied in 000-default.conf

+Restart Apache

 Copy slackcomments.wsgi to your WSGI scripts folder